webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

 sundew-senders migration alone and focus on pxatx-sundew.
 I would certainly start from there should I be you.
 But again, this is a personal choice...
 Your ideas and methods being as good as mine.

+Another point...
+I reenforce...
+When sarra will get modified for the migration and when more products and more products will be sitting and announced from it, the migration setup will need to be refreshed.
+So time to time, it is expected to redo a copy of the all of yesterday's products on sarra and get the corresponding sundew'sender logs for that same day.
+It will be mandatory to up to date them for a better conversion/migration process...

+The more progress is done, implying sarra products (additions, directory changes... etc) the more updates required.

 Have fun   :-)